bandanishanth/Mailer/README.md

 This problem screamed for the need to automate it.

-This project began ever since i was a beginner to Python and you get to see the various iterations of the Quality of the code :).
+This script began taking shape ever since i was a beginner in Python and you get to see the various iterations of the Quality of the code :).